 Sl.
-No. At the end of the course, the student will be able to Bloom's Level 1 Identify contribution of MSMEs for economic development in 3 1 India J 2 Examine government policies and initiatives for MSMEs 4 3 Explain institutional framework and MSME financing 2 4 Identify role of cluster in the development of MSMEs 3 5 Identify Sickness in MSMEs 3
+No. At the end of the source, the student will be able to Bloom's 51.
+INU.
+At the end of the course, the student will be able to Level 1 Identify contribution of MSMEs for economic development in 2 1 India 3 2 Examine government policies and initiatives for MSMEs 4 3 Explain institutional framework and MSME financing 2 4 Identify role of cluster in the development of MSMEs 3 5 Identify Sickness in MSMEs 3